cerb/cerb.github.io/privacy.md

   tagline: Our commitment to protecting your privacy and data
 ---

 **Webgroup Media, LLC (henceforth "WGM", "our", "us", and "we")** is a commercial open source software company founded in April 2001.
-We develop, license, and provide support for **Cerb** -- a web-based platform for teamwork and workflow automation.
+We develop, license, and provide support for **Cerb** -- a web-based platform for enterprise collaboration and workflow automation.

 It is our policy to respect your privacy regarding any information we may collect while operating our websites and services.

 We do not sell any personally identifiable information or data stored in Cerb Cloud to third-parties.
 We do not directly share your information with third-parties without explicit permission except to comply with the law or to provide necessary infrastructure in connection with the services you request; however, there is some passive risk of exposure to third-party access inherent in web-based services that is outlined in detail below.
 We do our best to mitigate and minimize these risks on your behalf.

 * TOC
 {:toc}